-Cilantro is a beloved herb that grows into a beautiful, lacy green pattern in your cool weather container garden.
+Cilantro is a beloved herb that grows into a beautiful, lacy green pattern in your cool-weather container garden.
 It is an essential ingredient or garnish in many Middle Eastern, Mexican, Mediterranean, Thai, and Asian cuisines.
 Sometimes, cilantro is even referred to as Chinese parsley.
 Cilantro is a member of the coriandrum sativum family, and is sometimes referred to as coriander.
-This plant has a bright, lemony and flavor, but to some of the population, the fresh leaves are said to taste like soap.
+This plant has a bright, lemony flavor, but to some of the population, the fresh leaves are said to taste like soap.

 Here’s our complete guide to planting, growing, caring for, harvesting and growing your very own fresh cilantro garden.
 After reading this, you will not be able to add enough cilantro plants to your garden – and that’s a good thing!

 When is the Best Time to Grow Cilantro?

 If you live in the hot climate of the South or Southwest, you should aim to plant cilantro in the late fall or early spring, aiming for a month before the last frost.
 For zones 8, 9 and 10, fall is the ideal growing season for new plants because they will last until the weather heats up in late spring; if you’re growing cilantro in Texas, this means you!
 If you live in a more Northern region, plant your cilantro in the late spring season.
 When cilantro begins to bloom, the fresh leaves will become increasingly scarce; for a steady and full harvest, you will want to set out plants every 3-4 weeks, until the warm weather of spring, or until the first early fall frost.

 How Long Does it Take to Grow Cilantro?